 • Family history of gum recession

-Not Recommended For Soft Tissue Grafts
+Soft Tissue Grafts (86 Clinics)

 If you are suffering from gum recession, your doctors would make a treatment plan according to your needs and choose the best treatment of soft tissue grafts.

 There is no detailed preparation needed before soft tissue grafts.
-There is no specific diet to follow nor need for fasting.
-However, the patient should arrange transportation since it would be difficult to drive with discomfort caused by the procedure.
+There is no specific diet to follow nor a need for fasting.
+However, the patient should arrange transportation since it would be difficult to drive with the discomfort caused by the procedure.

 Soft tissue grafts have three common types that include:

 • Free gingival graft: This procedure is usually performed for thickening the present tissue.
 During this practice, a piece of tissue is taken from the palate and stitched to the grafting spot to help natural growth.

 • Pedicle graft: In this technique, the existing local gum tissue is moved to the graft site where the gum recession is.
 This method is very successful since it does not cause to cut off blood flow in the mouth.

 • Connective tissue graft: This type of graft is the most common one.
 While performing this procedure, the doctor removes a part of connective tissue from a small flap in the mouth and stitch up to the graft site.

 After the procedure, the recovery period of soft tissue grafting would take about six weeks in total.
 During the first couple of weeks of the recovery period, the patient should eat soft, cold foods that would not damage or irritate the graft.
 In order to prevent infections, your doctor might recommend you using an antimicrobial mouthwash for a few weeks.
 Also, it is possible to experience some amounts of pain after the procedure but with pain medications, it can be managed.